 ADA Title II Transition Plan

-Title II of the ADA applies to state and local governments responsible for protecting individuals with disabilities from discrimination in the services, programs, and activities they provide.
-All departments, agencies, and special districts of state or local government, as well as colleges and universities that receive any public funding, are subject to Title II requirements and Section 504 of the Rehabilitation Act of 1973.
+Title II of the ADA protects individuals with disabilities from discrimination in services, programs, and activities provided by government entities.
+All departments, agencies, and special districts of state and local governments are subject to Title II requirements.
+Colleges and universities receiving any public funding also must comply with Title II requirements.
+Section 504 of the Rehabilitation Act of 1973 also applies to these government and publicly funded entities.

 According to the law, the steps of an ADA Title II Transition Plan are straightforward: